duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 A process is:
 - a program in execution
-- the unit of owrk in a modern computing system
+- the unit of work in a modern computing system
 - an entity that can be assigned to a processor and executed on a processor
 - a unit of activity characterized by
   - the execution of a sequence of instructions